draeder/entangler/README.md

 gun.on('auth', async ack => {
   console.log('Authenticated')

-  // Create an entangler instance gun.entangler(ack.sea, {user: username, secret: password})
+  // Create an entangler instance with an SEA pair

-  // Return the whole entangler object console.log(await gun.entangler)
+  // The username and password here does not need, and probably shouldn't, match a Gun user's username and password! gun.entangler(ack.sea, {user: username, secret: password})

   // Return the OTP auth URI QR code image console.log(await gun.entangler.QR.image())